 On 3/11/08 the Tribunal system changed.
 In England, the Mental Health Review Tribunal became part of the Health and Social Care Chamber of the First-tier Tribunal.
 It is properly called the First-tier Tribunal (Mental Health) but in practice is often called the Mental Health Tribunal.
-In Wales the Tribunal is called the Mental Health Review Tribunal for Wales.
+In Wales the Tribunal is the Mental Health Review Tribunal for Wales.

-The tribunal is the 'court' which convenes at the hospital at which the patient is detained and which determines whether the grounds for detention under the Act continue to exist.
+The tribunal is the 'court' which convenes at the hospital at which the patient is detained and which determines whether the grounds for detention (or CTO) under the Act continue to exist.
 The panel consists of three members: the medical member, usually a consultant psychiatrist, who sits on the left; the legal member (a lawyer, often a judge in restricted cases); and a lay member, who sits on the right.

-Listing of hearings
+Statistics for listing of hearings

 - Debra Whittle, 'Freedom of Information Act (FOIA) Request –112074' (letter to Lucy Series, 19/6/17).
 This FOI response includes the following information.
 Time from receipt to disposal: section 2 (0 weeks 24.5%, 1 week 53.0%, 2 weeks 18.2%, 4 or more weeks 1.9%); restricted (0-3 weeks 8.0%, 4-9 weeks 15.4%, 10-15 weeks 59.6%, 16-18 weeks 5.1%, 19 or more 11.9%); non-restricted (0-3 weeks 22.1%, 4-7 weeks 47.9%, 8-9 weeks 17.5%, 10-12 weeks 6.5%, 13 or more weeks 6.1%).
 Total number of cases: section 2 (10,617); restricted (3,449); unrestricted (21,065).
 Median age of case: section 2 (1 week); restricted (10-15 weeks); non-restricted (4-7 weeks).